anhnt-ptit/10-steps-to-become-a-data-scientist/README.md

 In fact, this Repository is a reference for **10 other Notebooks**, which you can learn with them,  all of the skills that you need.
 # 1-Python
+Python is a modern, robust, high level programming language.
+It is very easy to pick up even if you are completely new to programming.

+It is used for:

+1. web development (server-side),
+1. software development,
+1. mathematics,
+1. system scripting.
+1. Basics
+1. Functions
+1. Types and Sequences
+1. More on Strings
+1. Reading and Writing CSV files
+1. Dates and Times
+1. Objects and map()
+1. Lambda and List Comprehensions
+1. OOP
 for Reading this section **please** fork and upvote  this kernel:

 [numpy-pandas-matplotlib-seaborn-scikit-learn](https://github.com/mjbahmani/10-steps-to-become-a-data-scientist/blob/master/1-python/The%20Data%20Scientist%E2%80%99s%20Toolbox%20Tutorial.ipynb)